ekumenlabs/tangobot/README.md

 # tangobot

-An Android application integrating Robot platforms ([Kobuki](https://kobuki.yujinrobot.com/)) with Tango enabled device ([Yellowstone tablets](https://developers.google.com/tango/hardware/tablet)) and ROS.
+An Android application integrating a mobile base ([Kobuki](https://kobuki.yujinrobot.com/)) with a Tango enabled device ([Yellowstone tablets](https://developers.google.com/tango/hardware/tablet)) and ROS.
-The aim of this application is to enable a robot to navigate running all the required code on Android.
+The aim of this application is to show how to enable a robot to navigate running all the required code on Android.

+This work is developed by [Ekumen](http://www.ekumenlabs.com/) in collaboration with [Intermodalics](http://www.intermodalics.eu/) and [Google Tango](https://get.google.com/tango/).
+Do not hesitate to give us feedback if something is broken or if you think it lacks some features.
+The best way to do this is by adding issues to this repository.

 # Kickstart
-We encourage you to read the robot's [wiki entry](http://wiki.ros.org/Robots/Tangobot) for more information about the required hardware components and detailed setup tutorials.
+We encourage you to read the robot's [wiki entry](http://wiki.ros.org/Robots/Tangobot) for more information about the required hardware components and step-by-step tutorials.

 # Running the app demo
 Follow these steps to get your robot up and navigating in an empty map, using a computer for visualization and for sending goals.
 We assume you have all the required [hardware components](http://wiki.ros.org/tangobot/tutorials/kinetic/hardware%20setup).